Return to Hockey Information

 On-Ice equipment such as nets should only be moved by coaches or Ref's.

 Spectators must adhere to the principle of physical distancing and social distancing.
-As per AHS guidelines the Taber Arena will allow up to 100 spectators on the large ice.
-Therefore, it is requested that spectators do not congregate in the lobby, instead remained socially distant in the rink, or in there own vehicles.
+As per AHS guidelines the Taber Arena will allow up to 50 spectators on the large ice.
+Therefore, it is requested that spectators do not congregate in the lobby, instead remained socially distant in the rink, or in their own vehicles.
+As per CAHL regulations games must have 50% capacity available to the visiting team so 25 spectators for each team.

 Cheering and yelling is strongly discouraged as it presents a high risk of spreading droplets.